Ted Snyder (economist): Global Network for Advanced Management

 In his first year as Dean of Yale School of Management, Snyder significantly increased the global reach of the school through a number of innovative initiatives.
 These include Snyder's conceiving of and convening the Global Network for Advanced Management, a network of 29 top business schools from a spanning set of countries.
 The Global Network's implementation reflects the extreme fragmentation of the management education industry, with over 13,000 business schools in operation worldwide, and the limitations associated with the partnership model by which individual schools work with others on particular programs.
 The Global Network creates the infrastructure to connect top talent in a flattening world and enables the member schools to collaborate in numerous ways including co-developing cases on global enterprises, project courses, and student projects.
 The Global Network was officially launched in April 2012.

 During his first year at Yale School of Management, the school's faculty and the Yale Corporation approved a new Master of Advanced Management degree program.
 The one-year program draws applicants exclusively from the Global Network for Advanced Management who have completed at least the core of their MBA or equivalent, for an advanced degree at Yale.

 Both the Global Network and the Master of Advanced Management program have broadened the global diversity of the school, incorporating perspectives from countries on the horizon of economic development, including Indonesia, Turkey, Ghana, Ireland, and Brazil.

 Snyder also has strengthened the already strong connections between Yale School of Management and Yale University.
 For example, the business school offers joint courses with the Jackson Institute for Global Affairs and Yale Law School, and the Master of Advanced Management students meet regularly with participants in the Yale World Fellows Program, a complementary group of high-caliber international leaders on campus.

 In December 2013, Snyder led the school's move into Edward P. Evans Hall, the current home of Yale School of Management.
 The campus provides the school with outstanding classroom and function space, as well as state-of-the-art technological capabilities.
 It also enables the school to grow its three master-level programs (full-time MBA, executive MBA, and Master of Advanced Management) by 70%, which will help the school expand the scope of its programming.

 University of Chicago

 Snyder served as dean of the University of Chicago Booth School of Business from 2001 until 2010 and as George Shultz Professor of Economics from 2001 until 2011.

 During Snyder's time as Dean, Chicago's positioning became clear as a high integrity institution, known for its commitment to the hierarchy of ideas and the extraordinary professional development of its students.
 Positive outcomes in terms of financial performance, programmatic initiatives, and rankings followed naturally.

+Snyder also co-taught "Economic Analysis of Major Policy Issues" with Gary S. Becker and Kevin M. Murphy.